Ingeloop/Ingeloop.WPF.Icons/README.md

 <icons:PackIcon Kind="UserAdd" Size="32"/>
 ```

-Kind property is used according to the tag of the icons of https://materialdesignicons.com/
+Kind property is used according to the tags of the icons of https://materialdesignicons.com/